elsanussi-s-mneina/one-apostrophe-arabic-transliteration-html-js/README.md

 # One Apostrophe Romanization of Arabic Single Page Web Application

 # Status
 Initial stages of development.
-No features implemented yet.
+Much is working, but there are some missing conversions and edge cases that need to be fixed.

 ## Technologies
 Javascript, HTML